London

 Covent Garden Market

-Covent Garden is the name of a neighborhood in London, and for many the name is almost synonymous with the former fruit and vegetable market, which today is the famous Covent Garden Market.
+Covent Garden is the name of a neighborhood in London, and for many the name is almost synonymous with the former fruit and vegetable market, which is today the famous Covent Garden Market.

 Imperial War Museum